wesruv/target.en/help/c-activities/t-automated-personalization/experience-preview.md

 ## Considerations {#example_9F2B333BC63143FF99AE331F57E8BA4C}

-**Generating Experience URLs**
+**Generating Experience Preview URLs**

-* The experience URL is not impacted by traffic division between experiences.
+* The experience preview URL is not impacted by traffic division between experiences.
 * Audience-level targeting does not affect the preview.
 * You can automatically generate a maximum of 300 experience URLs per activity.
 After that, you must generate the URLs manually.
 * You can automatically generate a maximum of 300 experience URLs per activity.
 After that, you must generate the URLs manually.